 Welcome to the Mount Hood Scenic Loop

-Mount Hood Scenic Loop on this self-guided driving tour through one of Oregon’s most iconic landscapes.
-Along winding roads, experience the roar of Multnomah Falls, the historic charm of Vista House, and the alpine majesty of Timberline Lodge.
+Travel the Mount Hood Scenic Loop on this self-guided driving tour through one of Oregon’s most iconic landscapes.
+This road passes through lush wilderness rife with waterfalls, forest trails, and mountain vistas.
+Experience the roar of Multnomah Falls, the charm of Vista House, and the alpine majesty of Timberline Lodge.
 Hear stories of mountain explorers, ancient geologic forces, and pioneer trails.
-Finish at Trillium Lake, where Oregon’s tallest peak reflects in serene waters.
-This Pacific Northwest drive is a true classic that can’t be missed.
+And of course, the views of Mount Hood itself just can’t be beat.

 About the Tour